shikhason/DataAnayst_Project/README.md

 *Customers who left within the last month

-*Services each customer has signed up for:phone,multiple lines,internet, online security,online backup,device protection, tech support and streaming TV and movies

-*Customer account information: how long as a customer,contract,payment method, paperless biling, monthly charges, total charges and number of tickets opened in the categories administrative and technical

 *Demographic info about customers- gender,age range and if they have partners and dependents